What is minoxidil and does it really help with hair loss? Find out everything you need to know about minoxidil here.

 Another possible side effect, especially in women, is that it stimulates hair growth elsewhere on the body (in undesirable places).
 "In addition, at higher potencies, women may experience facial hair growth as an unwanted side effect," says Fisher.
 "Otherwise, women's and men's minoxidil formulations are exactly the same."
 Again, this can be alleviated by using a lower percentage of the drug.

 If you decide to use minoxidil, don't be alarmed if your hair starts to fall out faster than normal at first.
 "I warn patients that hair loss is normal at first because the minoxidil stimulates the dormant hair to go into the growth phase," Fisher explains.
-"This Shed disappears when the newer, healthier hairs grow in."
+"This shedding disappears as the newer, healthier hairs grow in."

 How effective is minoxidil?